KilledByAPixel/OS13k/README.md

  - For more control use localStorage.OS13kMedals_GAMENAME = [{"medalName":name,"difficulty":difficultyl}...]
  - Both medal name and difficulty are optional
  - When OS13k is next run, it will search locaStorage and display medals unlocked by other games
+ - This is possible because all JS13k games share the same local storage!
+Pretty cool right?